 Artificial Intelligence and Machine Learning

-As we can see, AI, ML, and IoT are now gaining largely in momentum.
+As we can see, AI, ML, and IoT are now gaining large momentum.
 So, Salesforce introduced Einstein, which had taken over the market by storm in 2018.
 There had been many advancements happening in terms of predictive analytics, deep learning, leveraging which Einstein is becoming more powerful day by day with many upgrades coming back o back.
 Salesforce also presented some ventures and tools which effectively make use of artificial intelligence in order to solve more crucial business scenarios.
 Some of these are Digital Genius and Squirro etc. These initiatives clearly point towards the strong commitment of Salesforce to explore AI in their CRM.

 Better sales insights